My stab at rendering Shadow Dom server side

 })

-2. Yet another slight mutation to the HTML: include the hydrate script.
+so we know that this file is the modified version - Yet another slight mutation to the HTML: include the

-3. When all is done, close the browser
+script. - When all is done, close the browser

 So!
 Thats that!
 We now have a server side rendered version of all Web Components in a Light DOM fashion.
 Note that I did not do anything with CSS yet.
 I focused on serialising the HTML!!
 The CSS part is something I still have to figure out.